minego/macaw-enyo/README.txt

 	this source code or included images, graphics, or other media for commercial purposes

- 2. You may not use the "Project Macaw" name or marks, or Micah N Gorrell, or minego in a manner that implies endorsement or "official" involvement.
+ 2. You may not use the name "Macaw" or the name of any contributor in a manner that implies endorsement or "official" involvement.

  3. You must retain this license notice.